-Generally, cucumbers take around 60-70 days to mature and start bearing fruit.
+Generally, cucumbers take 60-70 days to mature and start bearing fruit.

 They can grow 2 to 24 inches long, depending on the variety of cucumber.

-If you live in a warm climate you can succession plant for additional crops and really grow lots of cucumbers.
-Plant new seed every 3-4 weeks up to 10 weeks before the first frost.
+In warm climates you can succession plant for additional crops and really grow lots of cucumbers.
+Plant new cucumber seed every 3-4 weeks up to 10 weeks before the first frost.

 On average, a pickling cucumber plant will yield 5 pounds (2.25kg) of cucumber from one plant and a slicing cucumber plant will produce 10-20 cucumbers.

 To produce enough cucumbers for a household, plant 2 to 3 cucumber plants per person.